Eat in Hong Kong like a MasterChef

 MasterChef moment: Poh saying, “I’ll let you do it” when Andy went to mix the mince through our noodles, before diving in mid-toss because he wasn’t going fast enough.

-A classic Cha Chaan Teng established in the early 1940s where you can grab an egg tart from the service window, or sit inside with a milk tea and meals such as French toast, baked rice and roast meats.
-It’s one of the original “tea restaurants”, the name originating from the cafe’s signature Hawaiian-style roast coffee.
-The food here is satisfactory and affordable, but the diner-like atmosphere is where it’s at.
+Established in 1940, Honolulu Cafe (Honolulu Coffee Shop on Google) is a classic Cha Chaan Teng where you can grab an egg tart from the service window, or sit inside with a milk tea and meals such as French toast, baked rice and roast meats.
+It’s one of the original tea restaurants, its name originating from the cafe’s signature Hawaiian-style roast coffee.
+The food here is satisfactory and affordable, but you'd visit more for the history and bustling, diner-like atmosphere.

 Luen Sen Mansion, Hennessy Road, Wan Chai, Hong Kong, honolulu.com.hk